Desert Forensics - Part Two

 One theory for the formation of the Sahara is that the monsoon in Northern Africa was weakened because of glaciation during the Quaternary period, starting two or three million years ago.
 Another theory is that the monsoon was weakened when the ancient Tethys Sea dried up during the Tortonian period around 7 million years ago.

 So they are blaming glaciation for weakening African monsoon.
-But they can't agree on when.
+But they can't agree on which glaciation when.

-This matters because the various 'age-of-the-Sahara' narratives and the Sahara 'fertility cycle' narrative can't be reconciled with the the Libyan desert glass narrative.
+This matters Timgad is not the only narrative that can't reconciled with Saharan narratives.
+The various 'age-of-the-Sahara' narratives and the Sahara 'fertility cycle' narrative can't be reconciled with the the Libyan desert glass narrative.

 From How a Meteor Crash Formed Stunning Desert Glass: